GluuFederation/docs-casa-prod/docs/source/user-guide.md

 ## Sign in for the first time

-To log in, navigate to your Casa web URL.
+To access Casa, navigate to its web URL.
 By default, it will be: `https://<yourdomain>/casa`.

 Sign in with your standard username and password.
 If you do not have an account but social login is enabled, a new account can be created via social login.